-The YouTube Responsive, Adaptive & Mobile-Only Website(s) Example
+YouTube: Responsive, Adaptive & Mobile-Only Website(s) Example

 It’s a complicated setup, and one that we don’t need to delve any further into here.

-The Alpha Digital Website Example
+Alpha Digital: Responsive Website Example

 The Alpha Digital site also uses responsive design, however we do not have a mobile-only site as we do not need the added functionality.
 Building one would only cause headaches for our developers, as well as leave us with much lighter wallets!
 The responsive design resizes the site all the way down to mobile screen sizes and the layout is adjusted for optimal usability across all devices.

-So Should You Use Responsive, Adaptive, or a Dedicated Mobile Site?
+So, Should You Use Responsive, Adaptive, or a Dedicated Mobile Site?

 This isn’t a question that this article will answer definitively.
 Although we can provide some helpful tips.
 As previously mentioned, each method comes with its advantages and disadvantages and although there is arguably no right or wrong answer, there may be a more advantageous method for your specific situation.

-When to Use Responsive Design
+When to Use Responsive Web Design

-Responsive design is ideal for smaller companies who need their existing site updated, or for those building a brand-new site for a new business.
+Responsive web design is ideal for smaller companies who need their existing site updated, or for those building a brand-new site for a new business.
 It is generally (but certainly not exclusively) best suited to service-based industries, due to these websites being comprised mainly of text and images (as opposed to lots of products and interactive widgets and tools that are found on eCommerce sites), and are easily manipulated for good all-round, cross-device user experience.

 Responsive design also suits companies with a smaller budget who need a great looking site for a reasonable price.
-Future updates and upkeep tends to come at a smaller price with responsive websites as well, which is great news for those operating on tight margins.
+Future updates and upkeep tend to come at a smaller price with responsive websites as well, which is great news for those operating on tight margins.

-When to Use Adaptive Design
+When to Use Adaptive Mobile Design

 Adaptive design is best suited to those who need more control over how the website is displayed to users across different devices.
 Think about how your customers use your website, and how it might differ on a mobile device compared with a desktop device.
-For example, a restaurant booking service site might be a hub for reviews, recommendations and general browsing of options on a desktop device, where users are likely accessing from home.
+For example, a restaurant booking service site might be a hub for reviews, recommendations, and general browsing of options on a desktop device, where users are likely accessing from home.
 On a mobile, users may have totally different requirements – they are out and about, perhaps on the way to the restaurant, and need to find directions, or parking, or need the phone number to call the restaurant if they are running late.

 Using adaptive design, you can completely re-organise the website to become tailored to the user’s needs and provide a more granular control over the elements on the page – even adding entirely new elements, or remove space-hogging, less-used elements.